 No. 20 Kentucky has questions; No. 12 Florida carries momentum

-No. 20 Kentucky apparently will be without veteran tailback Chris Rodriguez on Saturday night when the Wildcats (1-0) take on No. 12 Florida (1-0) in a Southeastern Conference opener in Gainesville, Fla.
+No. 20 Kentucky is expected to be without veteran tailback Chris Rodriguez on Saturday night when the Wildcats (1-0) take on No. 12 Florida (1-0) in a Southeastern Conference opener in Gainesville, Fla.

-Wildcats coach Mark Stoops offered no update Monday on the availability of the running back -- or on that of returning linebacker Jordan Wright -- saying, "I don't have anything I can report."
+Wildcats coach Mark Stoops offered no update during the week and ESPN reported on Friday that the program is preparing for a minimum three-game suspension.

-"Again, I've been advised, there are things going on, there are layers to this," Stoops said.
+"Again, I've been advised, there are things going on, there are layers to this," Stoops said earlier this week.
 "I cannot comment on it.
 I'm not trying to hide things from you.
 If I could say it, I would ...
 I think you can understand it's out of my hands."

-Rodriguez has rushed for 2,740 yards in his career, including 99 in last year's 20-13 win over the Gators in Lexington, but he did not play in the opening 37-13 win over Miami (Ohio) last week.
+Rodriguez has rushed for 2,740 yards in his career, including 99 in last year's 20-13 win over the Gators in Lexington, but he did not play in the opening 37-13 win over Miami (Ohio) last week when the Wildcats rushed for only 50 yards as a team.

 Kavosiey Smoke, who rushed for 32 yards against the Bobcats, will start against the Gators, who rallied to beat No. 7 Utah last week, 29-26.
 With transfer Ramon Jefferson and JuTahn McClain out with injuries, redshirt freshman La'Vell Wright could see increasing action.